-SAUSD UNIFORM COMPLAINT PROCEDURES (5 CCR §4622, BP 1312.3): The District has adopted policies and procedures for the filing, investigation, and resolution of complaints regarding alleged violations of federal or state law or regulations governing educational programs, including allegations of unlawful discrimination.
+UNIFORM COMPLAINT PROCEDURES (UCP) (BP/AR 1312.3, 5 CCR §4622): The District has adopted policies and procedures for the filing, investigation and resolution of complaints regarding alleged violations of federal or state law or regulations governing educational programs, including allegations of unlawful discrimination.
 A copy of the District's Uniform Complaint Procedures is available from the District office.
+Please refer to Attachment # 12 which is the District's Notice of Uniform Complaint Procedures.